sheepjin11/RH-Skiplist/README.md

 To port, we used PMDK(https://pmem.io/pmdk/) which version is 1.7.
 `range_skiplist` contains essential files of RH-skiplist.

-Detailed design, implementation and experiment result is shown in report().
+Detailed design, implementation and experiment result is shown in report(https://github.com/sheepjin11/computer_archi/blob/master/RH_skiplist_report.pdf).

 If you have questions, please contact via heejin5178@gmail.com or sheepjin11@gmail.com.